carlosiruiz/Mental_Health_Analysis-/README.md

 Present your key results.
 For Phase 1, this will be findings from your descriptive analysis.

+Our most sucessful model was a Logistic Regression model, which after RFECV was whittled down from over 90 to 25 features.
+This gave us an F1 score of ~.89.
+The DTC model even after RFECV gave us an F1 score of ~.84.
+Therefore, we decided to proceed with a Logistic Regression model.
+In analyzing the top coefficients, we found the following:

+**Leave**
+- If respondents perceived that is was _very difficult_ to a leave of absence from their job, they answered _Yes_ to the target 94% of the time.

+**Physical Health**
+- If respondents felt discussing a physical health issue with their employer would _maybe_ lead to negative consequences, they answered _Yes_ to the target 97% of the time.

+**Supervisor**
+- If respondents did _not_ feel comfortable discussing a mental health illness with their direct supervisor, they answered _Yes_ to the target 92% of the time

+**Work interfere**
+- If respondents had a mental health illness and felt  it interfered with their work_often_, they answered _Yes_ to the target 74% of the time

 ***
 Questions to consider:
 * How do you interpret the results?